penaone/Codingquiz/README.md

 The code requires using multiple functions and at least 1 for loop.

-I needed to work with the DOM to complete this assignment.q
+I needed to work with the DOM to complete this assignment.

+Credit: given to tutor and TA's for code assistance.
+        Followed tutorial guide on youtube for code framework Codeexplained.org